DavisChappins/Condor_IGC_Analysis/README.md

 # Condor IGC Analysis

 Run generateSummary.py to generate summary.csv for all .igc files inside the folder /igcFiles
-Run analyzeSingleIGC.py to analyze a single .igc file inside / (same location where analyzeSingleIGC.py is located)
-MC and energy estimations only valid for 18 meter class at the moment
 All of the data is from task start to task finish

 # Summary columns